PeernetOfficial/core/webapi/readme.md

 Any file added is publicly accessible.
 The user should be informed about this fact in advance.
 The user is responsible and liable for any files shared.

 Each file must be already stored in the Warehouse (virtual folders are exempt).
+Files in the Warehouse are identified using the hash.
 If any file is not stored in the Warehouse, the function aborts with the status code StatusNotInWarehouse.
 Files can be added to the Warehouse via `/warehouse/create` and `/warehouse/create/path`.

 If the block record encoding fails for any file, this function aborts with the status code StatusCorruptBlockRecord.
 In case the function aborts, the blockchain remains unchanged.